 - Commercial yogurt is fermented for a short time, sometimes just an hour! so the benefits in terms of

-- probiotic bacteria is not in sufficient strength to impact gut flora
+- Probiotic bacteria are not in sufficient strength to impact gut flora

 I make yogurt in the instant pot.
-I use non homogenized, organic, grass- fed milk.
-I boil it, then let it cool and then add the culture, usually store bought organic plain yogurt and then put it in the instant pot: yogurt function for 8 hours.
+I use nonhomogenized, organic, grass-fed milk.
+I boil it, then let it cool, and then add the culture, usually store-bought organic plain yogurt, and then put it in the instant pot: yogurt functions for 8 hours.
 Once it is formed, I let it sit on the kitchen counter for another 4-6 hours to sour it a little.
 It is more watery than store bought yogurt, I like it that way.
 You can strain the whey out, mind you, it is sweet whey and has a high protein content and high bacteria count as well.
 So use it, do not throw it away.
 Commercial whey protein is made from that fluid.

 For 3.5 cups of milk, I use 2 tablespoons of starter culture yogurt.

-Once you have your yogurt, home made or store bought, mix 1 cup yogurt with 2 cups of water with 1/4 cup of gram flour.
+Once you have your yogurt, homemade or store-bought, mix 1 cup of coconut milk with 2 cups of water and 1/4 cup of gram flour.
 Add salt and jaggery to taste.
-Heat till it boils once then lower the heat so it is simmering.
+Heat until it boils once, then lower the heat so it is simmering.
 Add tadka.
-And it is ready to serve with cilantro garnish.
+It is ready to serve with cilantro garnish.

-Tadka: Heat 1 tablespoon ghee, you can use coconut oil or any other oil except olive oil for this, add a pinch of cumin seeds once ghee is hot, wait till they crackle, add a pinch of turmeric powder, add 6-8 curry leaves, add grated ginger: 1/2 inch piece and then add to the yogurt mixture.
-Some folks add cloves, cinnamon stick, dried red chili to make it spicy.
+Tadka: Heat 1 tablespoon of ghee (you can use coconut oil or any other oil except olive oil for this).
+Once the ghee is hot, add a pinch of cumin seeds, wait till they crackle, add a pinch of turmeric powder, add 6-8 curry leaves, add grated ginger, cut it into 1/2 inch pieces, and then add it to the yogurt mixture.
+Some folks add cloves, cinnamon sticks, and dried red chili to make it spicy.

-DD helps me with making buttermilk.
-She has yet to develop a taste for this.
-I can’t wait for my parents to come in summer and introduce her to this amazing soup.
+DD helps me make buttermilk.
+She has yet to develop a taste for it.
+I can’t wait for my parents to come in the summer and introduce her to this amazing soup.

 Do you have any favorite winter soup recipes you would like to share?